openlibhums/janeway/docs/source/manager/journal/index.rst

 -------
 The general journal settings page is home to various configuration settings for the journal.
 You will find an explanation with each setting on this page.

-- Journal information (title, ISSN, description, keywords, website theme)
+- Journal information (title, ISSN, description, keywords, design theme)
 - Publisher information (name, website, contact)
 - Remote website settings
 - Language settings